olm3ca/mirror/README.md

 2,4,6,8,10,12,14,16,18,20,22,24,26,28,30

-- The panel side connector will be a pain in the butt, I'd recommend taping a sewing needle to the end of your probe to give you that finer tip. once you've got those mapped out, hit me back with the findings so i can perform a sanity check to make sure everything looks good, and if we've found the datasheet for the driver board you purchased by then i'll provide a diagram for how to remap the housing!
+- The panel side connector is more challenging, I'd recommend taping a sewing needle to the end of your probe to give you that finer tip. once you've got those mapped out, hit me back with the findings so i can perform a sanity check to make sure everything looks good, and if we've found the datasheet for the driver board you purchased by then i'll provide a diagram for how to remap the housing!

-Some thoughts: It is most likely that we are going to have to provide a 3.3v signal to a specific pin. sometimes the driver boards like the one you ordered provide a pin for such things, sometimes they don't.
-If you're in a hurry to get things moving along, you can order something similar to this just in case.
-If you're interested in electronics you'll eventually get some good use out of them as a lot of logic is driven at 3.3v so. if not you can always find a smaller batch.

-In the same spirit, it might be that we will need to add some resistors in line for 4 of the wires. we won't know until we try it. so, if you don't want to be left waiting again, you'll need at least 4 of these

-Once again, buy only as much as you feel like, the important thing to look for is the tolerance which will be represented as a percentage.
-We need precision, so get 1% tolerance.

-Next, As far as the header housings go. it can be a pain in the butt trying to move the pins around while some of the sockets are populated.
+- Next, As far as the header housings go. it can be a challenge to try to move the pins around while some of the sockets are populated.
 It is advised to buy another housing so you can just move from one to the other.
-The best way to do this to ensure that the pins will fit is to read the side of your current housing to determine the manufacturer and model. lemme know if you need any further advice on this.
+The best way to do this to ensure that the pins will fit is to read the side of your current housing to determine the manufacturer and model.

+END of current steps - progress ongoing...